saayxee/saayxee/README.md

 <h1> Aayan Zaidi </h1>
-<p>Hello, World!
-I’m Aayan Zaidi, a dedicated full-stack web developer 🔥 and designer 🎨 with a strong focus on enhancing user accessibility and experience.</p>
+<p>Hi, I’m Aayan Zaidi.
+A dedicated full-stack web developer and designer with a strong focus on enhancing user accessibility and experience.</p>

 ```js
 const aayan = {